AnneMW/pig-dice/README.md

 Web browser.
 Internet.
 ## Set-up Instructions
-- To clone the project use the following link: https://github.com/AnneMW/pig-dice
+- To clone the project, use the following link: https://github.com/AnneMW/pig-dice
-- View the live site here: https://annemw.github.io/pig-dice/
+- To view the live site, use the following link: https://annemw.github.io/pig-dice/
 ## Usage
 The program is a game that allows two users to play against each other by 'tossing' a dice.
 ## Bugs